Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:blackboxgroups}, we discuss the axioms of black box groups and black box fields.
-We also prove the Tonelli-Shanks algorithm for black box groups.
-In Section \ref{sec:moraproto}, we introduce morphisms and protomorphisms of black box groups and the procedure called the reification of an involution.
-We also explain how our arguments work in the even characteristic producing a unipotent element in $\psl_2(2^n)$.
-In Section \ref{sec:constructionofpgl}, we prove a theorem about constructing a black box group encrypting $\so_3$ from a black box group encrypting $\psl_2$.
-In Section \ref{sec:geometryofinvolutions}, we discuss the geometry of involutions in $\so_3$ and in Section \ref{sec:projective-plane}, we construct the black box projective plane.
-In Section \ref{ss:toolbox}, we summarize the procedures we can handle in the black box projective plane.
-In Section \ref{sec:sym4}, we construct a black box subgroup encrypting $\Sym_4$ in a black box group encrypting $\so_3$ and in Section \ref{sec:coordinatisation}, we apply Hilbert's coordinatization to the black box projective plane and construct a black box field.
+In Section \ref{sec:blackboxgroups}, we discuss the axioms of black box groups.
+Section \ref{sec:bbfields} contains a brief discussion of black box fields.
+In Section \ref{sec:moraproto}, we introduce morphisms and protomorphisms of black box groups and the crucially important procedure that we call ``reification of an involution".
+We also explain how our arguments work in even characteristic producing a unipotent element in $\psl_2(2^n)$.
+In Section \ref{sec:application-reification}, we present applications of reification of involutions, in particular, we construct a black box group encrypting $\so_3(\bF)$ from a black box group encrypting $\psl_2(\bF)$.
+In Section \ref{sec:geometryofinvolutions}, we discuss the geometry of involutions in $\so_3(\bF)$, and in Section \ref{sec:projective-plane} we construct a black box projective plane and present algorithms for additional operations and relations coming from the underlying Lie algebra.
+In Section \ref{sec:sym4}, we construct a black box subgroup encrypting $\Sym_4$ in a black box group encrypting $\so_3(\bF)$ (it provides us with an orthogonal basis in the projective plane with a polarity) and in Section \ref{sec:coordinatisation}, we apply Hilbert's coordinatization to the black box projective plane and construct a black box field.
 In Section \ref{sec:serendipity}, we prove Theorem \ref{cor:unipotent} and in Section \ref{sec:coordinatisationaction}, we prove Theorem \ref{SL2-SO3}.
-In Section \ref{sec:complexity}, we present the complexities of the procedures presented in this paper.
-Finally, in Section \ref{sec:concluding}, we make a few remarks about possible improvements in our algorithms.
+In Section \ref{sec:complexity}, we give the complexities of the procedures presented in this paper.